ZayneS/tale/_designs/purple.md

 ---
-title: "Yogurt, a barcode data viz for your browsing behavior"
+title: "Yogurt, to visualize for your browsing behavior"
-layout: post
+layout: project
 img: webjeda-purple-jekyll-theme.jpg
-description: Webjeda Purple is a minimal theme built on default jekyll theme.
-It is very light highly customizable.
-Suitable for minimal blogs.
+description: Inspired by the concept of encrypted self-portrait in DNA art, it is a Google Chrome Extension we built to help people be aware of their browsing behavior
-date: "2017-3-10"
+date: "2012-12-10"
 ---

 ## Lightweight